 What role can municipalities play in implementing parcel lockers?

-The growth of parcel logistics presents challenges for municipalities striving for a livable, sustainable, and safe urban environment.
-Do parcel lockers contribute to these goals?
+The growth of parcel logistics presents challenges for municipalities seeking to create a livable, sustainable, and safe urban environment.
+Do parcel lockers contribute to achieving these goals?
 Municipalities need a concrete action perspective: what role can parcel lockers play?
-A research project for Dutch Top Sector Logistics provides a neutral framework that offers both strategic and practical support for sustainable urban logistics and the design of public spaces.
+A research project for the Dutch Top Sector Logistics provides a neutral framework that offers both strategic and practical support for sustainable urban logistics and the design of public spaces.

 Diverging Opinions on Parcel Lockers

 Some consumers prefer pickup options, while most prioritize the convenience and flexibility of home delivery.
-Parcel delivery companies are investing in sustainable alternatives, such as cargo bikes and more efficient delivery routes, but they rarely operate parcel pickup points themselves.
+Parcel delivery companies are investing in sustainable alternatives, such as cargo bikes and more efficient delivery routes, but they rarely operate their own parcel pickup points.
 They tend to favor staffed service points at existing local businesses or parcel lockers in public spaces.
 Municipalities face balancing space constraints, mobility impacts, and residents’ objections when placing parcel lockers and pickup points.

 This complex situation raises the question of what role municipalities can and want to play.
-The guidelines help municipalities understand the opportunities, challenges, and possible actions regarding parcel lockers and pickup points.
+The guidelines help municipalities understand the opportunities, challenges, and potential actions related to parcel lockers and pickup points.
 However, municipalities and logistics service providers do not share a vision regarding the role and location of parcel lockers, particularly in public spaces.

 Research Approach